Financial-Times/origami/components/o-icons/MIGRATION.md

 #### Mixins

 **oIconsContent**
-Replace mixins with CSS Custom Properties and additional css properties:
+Replace mixins with CSS Custom Properties and additional css properties.
+We recommend using 24px icons by default.
+Please consult the design team if there is a need to deviate:

 **Sass**
 ```diff